isratarna/Veil-of-Regret/Veil of Regret readme.txt

 - Aralyn starts with 100 health points.
 - There are three levels in the game.
 - Each level contains monsters representing Aralyn's emotions.
-- Attacks reduce the opponent�s health based on the enemy.
+- Attacks reduce the opponent’s health based on the enemy.
 - Jumping can help avoid enemy attacks, and isolating one enemy before striking increases effectiveness.
 - Aralyn must complete all three levels to win.